-- 13.1 All fencing not for security purposes, whether to the site boundary or internal shall: - be highly integrated with landscape design - not exceed 2 metres in height - if fences are constructed by pre-coloured metal sheets and are visible from the Monaro Highway, they must be appropriately screened with vegetation. - 13.2 Security fencing must be of a consistent design and standard where visible from the Monaro Highway. - 13.3 Noise walls and solid fencing may be permitted and must be setback 10 metres minimum from the Monaro Highway road reserve.
-Noise walls and solid fencing should be appropriately screened behind soft landscaping where possible.
+- 13.1 All fencing, whether to the site boundary or internal shall: - be highly integrated with landscape design - not be constructed of pre-coloured metal sheets - Not exceed 2.8 metres in height - 13.2 Fences built along the external road frontages are to be behind landscape screening.

+A consistent standard of fencing is to be provided along the Monaro Highway and David Warren Road.

+13.3 Noise walls and solid fencing may be permitted, provided that it must be appropriately screened behind soft landscaping and setback 12 metres minimum from the Monaro Highway road reserve.
 Colours, materials and finishes of noise mitigation measures must be appropriate to, and not discordant with, the general development and amenity of the locality.